 We normally recommend a minimum of 3-4 months for the completed end-to-end project depending on the complexity.

 How can we help?

 This is a popular conversion approach for your SAP landscape and one that we know extremely well.
 To ease the process we offer our customers an assessment that enables you to get an idea of your SAP landscape and the impact on your business.
 It usually takes 15 to 20 days and is a useful exercise as it will answer your questions, provide insight into the recommended project approach and look at your systems architecture and anticipated costs.

 Our assessments will ensure your project can be kicked off very quickly.
-So find out how you can start your S/4HANA conversion.
+So find out how you can start your SAP S/4HANA conversion.